zealdocs/zeal/README.md

 ## How to use

-After installing Zeal go to `Tools->Docsets`, select the ones you want, and click the `Download` button.
+After installing Zeal go to `File->Docset Library`, select the ones you want, and click the `Download` button.

 ## How to compile